SAP/spartacus-docs/CONTRIBUTING.md

 1. Contributions must be compliant with the project code style, quality, and standards.
 We also follow them :-)

-    The `Contribution Content Guidelines` section below gives more details on the coding guidelines.
+    The `Contribution Content Guidelines` section below gives more details on the content guidelines.

 1. Not all contributions will be accepted.
     * The documentation you are submitting must fit the overall vision and direction of Spartacus and really improve it.